 Graduates of business administration colleges who have gone on to become virtual assistants know that there is no longer a need for printed flyers and pamphlets.
 Most networking is done in person and online, so if you’re going to spend money on marketing and promotion it should go towards creating a great website and perhaps purchasing some digital ad space.
 Another way to network is through social media.
 There are so many platforms out there and you should be leveraging each and every one of them, including LinkedIn, Facebook and Twitter.

-Would you consider becoming a virtual assistant once you graduate from office administration school?
+Would you consider becoming a virtual assistant once you graduate from the Business Administration program?